-Background: COVID-19 has shortly brought many changes to people's lives.
-The current research aimed to explore how the social resilience of the residents of a local neighborhood was affected by these changes.
+Background: COVID-19 has rapidly brought many changes to people’s lives.
+The current research aimed to explore how these changes affected the social resilience of the residents in a local neighborhood.

-Method: The present case study was conducted in spring, 2021, using in-depth interviews and field observation in Tawheed neighborhood of Gonabad city, Iran.
-A purposive sampling was used to select the interviewees with a maximum variety.
-Interviews continued until data saturation which occurred when the 17th participant was interviewed.
-To analyze the data, a directed qualitative content analysis and David Byrne and Gil Callahan's complexity approach was used.
+Methods: The present case study was conducted in the spring of 2021, using in-depth interviews and field observations in the Tawheed neighborhood of Gonabad City, Iran.
+Purposive sampling was used to select the interviewees with maximum variation.
+Interviews continued until data saturation was reached, which occurred after the 17th participant was interviewed.
+To analyze the data, a directed qualitative content analysis and the complexity approach proposed by David Byrne and Gil Callahan were utilized.

 Results: The local residents’ social resilience during the pandemic was explained in light of the complexity theory.
-A total number of 4 categories and 13 sub-categories were extracted: uncertainty of the disease (uncertainty of information about the disease, no common understanding of the disease, no common norms of health behaviors, unknown aspects of the disease), features of connectivity and network of social relationships (perceived common benefits, family cohesion, access to online social networks), initial states and availability of sources (unstable living conditions, poor health facilities, structure of the neighborhood), Interaction of micro- and macro-factors (trust in healthcare systems and leaders, financial rules and policies).
+A total number of four categories and 13 sub-categories were extracted: uncertainty of the disease (uncertainty of information about the disease, no common understanding of the disease, no common norms of health behaviors, and unknown aspects of the disease), features of connectivity and network of social relationships (perceived common benefits, family cohesion, access to online social networks), initial states and availability of sources (unstable living conditions, poor health facilities, and structure of the neighborhood), interaction of micro- and macro-factors (trust in healthcare systems and leaders, and financial rules and policies).

-Conclusion: The social resilience of the residents of the local neighborhood during the pandemic was influenced by many factors largely related to their initial states.
+Conclusion: The social resilience of the residents in the local neighborhood during the pandemic was influenced by many factors, primarily related to their initial conditions.
 To improve social resilience, it seems necessary to carry out effective interventions based on local and indigenous capacities.

 Type of Study: